seosamba/ecommerce-quote/readme.txt

- id="quote-sortable" - special ID to allow use draggable products. data-sort-product-sid="{$quote:item:sid}" - unique product hash with options. class="sortable-handle" - Restricts sort start click to the specified element.
-If you have elements with input inside, use this class for adjacent elements which elements can be drags (don't use this class for elements with input.)
+ id="quote-sortable" - special ID to allow use draggable products. data-sort-product-sid="{$quote:item:sid}" - unique product hash with options.

  MAGICSPACE: quotediscount
   {quotediscount}{/quotediscount} - Hide content if quote discount doesn't exist.
 Doesn't work for everyone who have admin access.